mohitrathods/documentation/content/applications/inventory_and_mrp/inventory/management/planning/scheduled_dates.rst

 -  **September 13th**: Scheduled date of receipt for components.
 Was initially set to 9/14, but the 1-day purchase security lead time pushed the date earlier by 1 day

 -  **September 14th**: Deadline to begin manufacturing.
-Calculated by subtracting  the manufacturing lead time of 3 days and the manufacturing security lead time of 2 days from the expected delivery date of 9/19
+Calculated by subtracting the manufacturing lead time of 3 days and the manufacturing security lead time of 2 days from the expected delivery date of September 19th

--  **September 19th**: :guilabel:`Scheduled Date` on the delivery order form indicates the updated expected delivery date, which was originally set as 9/20.
+-  **September 19th**: :guilabel:`Scheduled Date` on the delivery order form indicates the updated expected delivery date, which was originally set as September 20th.
 But the sales security lead time pushed the date forward by a day.